← Guides

 • HTTP request analysis: reducing their number can significantly speed up page loading.

-• Compression and caching: use these techniques to minimize file weight and improve display speed.
+• Compression and caching: use these techniques to minimize file size and improve display speed.

 • CSS and JavaScript optimization: minify and combine these files to reduce their impact on speed.

-The audit does not stop there.
+The audit doesn't stop there.
 It also includes continuous evaluation using advanced tools that measure site performance in real time.
-This data provides valuable insight for quickly adjusting implemented strategies.
+This data provides valuable insight, allowing strategies to be adjusted quickly.

-Some companies have seen their conversion rate increase by up to 30% after conducting a complete audit and applying its recommendations.
+Some companies have seen their conversion rate increase by up to 30% after conducting a full audit and implementing its recommendations.
 A figure that speaks for itself!
 The improvement is not just technical; it directly influences customer engagement and, consequently, your sales.

-Every millisecond counts in the ruthless e-commerce world.
-A regular audit ensures that your Shopify store operates at its full potential, offering visitors a fluid and engaging experience that encourages them not only to explore further but also to make purchases without hesitation.
+Every millisecond counts in the ruthless world of e-commerce.
+A regular audit ensures that your Shopify store runs at its full potential, offering visitors a fluid and engaging experience that not only encourages them to explore further but also to make a purchase without hesitation.